aflah02/QUENCH/Annotation_Tool/README.md

 # Annotation Tool

-This repository contains a simple annotation tool implemented as a Streamlit web application.
+This folder contains a simple annotation tool implemented as a Streamlit web application.
 The tool is designed for annotating questions as part of a multi-stage annotation process.

 ## Installation